 Mohamed Khelifi, (Hammadi Khlifi) is a law graduate and writer from Tunisia.
-Graduate from Penn State University and Carthage University.
-He worked in several human rights organizations in Tunisia and New York such as The World Federalist Movement/Institute for Global Policy, The World Organization Against Torture and I Watch Organization/Transparency International.
-Mohamed has published two novels: “Escape” in 2016 that was awarded the Rambourg Foundation Award for Art and Culture, Dhawat National Students Bureau Award. and ” prose not for publication” in 2019.
-Mohamed has published in several journals in the World such as “DAWN” in D.C, Ultra Sawt in Doha, and “Akhbaroukom” journal in Beirut.
+He holds a degree from Penn State University and Carthage University.
+He worked in several human rights organizations in Tunisia and New York such as the World Federalist Movement/Institute for Global Policy, the World Organization Against Torture and I Watch Organization/Transparency International.
+Mohamed has published two novels: Escape in 2016 that was awarded the Rambourg Foundation Award for Art and Culture, Dhawat National Students Bureau Award, and Prose Not For Publication in 2019.
+Mohamed’s work has also appeared in several journals around the world, including DAWN in D.C, Ultra Sawt in Doha, and Akhbaroukom in Beirut.
 Mohamed also participated in several social movements against corruption and impunity in the Tunisian government such as “I Will Not Forgive” and “Free Writers.”

 Jessica Rofé is the Toni Rembe and Arthur Rock Immigrant Defense Fellow and Supervising Attorney at New York University School of Law, where she co-teaches the Immigrant Rights Clinic and the Advanced Immigrant Rights Clinic.
 Together with clinic students, she represents immigrants and community organizations in advocacy to advance immigrant rights locally and nationwide.
 Prior to joining the Immigrant Rights Clinic, Jessica was an Immigrant Justice Corps Fellow and staff attorney at Brooklyn Defender Services, where she advised clients, families and attorneys about the potential immigration consequences of contact with the criminal legal system, and represented individuals facing deportation before immigration agencies and the federal courts.
 She was also an associate in the Latin America practice at Cleary Gottlieb.
 Before law school, Jessica was a secondary social studies educator in New York City public schools for nearly 5 years.
 She received her J.D. from New York University School of Law, where she was an Arthur Garfield Hays Civil Liberties Fellow, her M.S.T. in Teaching from Fordham University, and her B.A.in History (with honors) from New York University.